TheOfGamer/SovaConvert/README.md

 Python
 ```

-Please notice that you need to atribute the [author of the project](https://sovagroup.one)
+Please notice that you need to provide [author](https://sovagroup.one) attribution